-There are many ways to cool a space inside your home and make it more comfortable for your guests.
+There are many ways to cool a room inside your home and make it more comfortable for your guests.

 When conditions are right, one of the most economical and efficient systems is evaporative air cooling.

 Despite being a practical solution to cooling even tricky spaces, few people are aware of how evaporative air coolers works or their many benefits.